HTTP-RPC/Kilo/template-reference.md

 }
 ```

-the content of "name" section in this template would be included in the generated output, but the content of the "age" section would not.
-The section markers are enclosed in HTML comments so they will be ignored by syntax-aware text editors, and will simply resolve to empty comment blocks when the template is processed:
+the content of the "name" section in this template would be included in the generated output, but the content of the "age" section would not.
+The section markers are enclosed in comments so they will be ignored by syntax-aware text editors, and will simply resolve to empty comment blocks when the template is processed:

 ```
 <!-- {{?name}} -->